-Those seniors enrolled in this program will be allowed to pursue six semester hours of college work during the second term of the summer session, and three semester hours each during the fall and spring semesters while concurrently enrolled for his senior year in high school.
+High school seniors who qualify for the dual enrollment program may enroll as full-time college credit students during the summer term and as part-time students during the fall and spring semesters while concurrently enrolled in high school.
 Provisional college credit will be granted for work satisfactorily completed.
-Final or unprovisional credit applicable toward a degree at Chipola or elsewhere will be awarded after the senior completes high school graduation and subsequently enrolls at Chipola.
+Final or unprovisional credit will be awarded after the senior completes high school graduation and subsequently enrolls at Chipola.